canjs/canjs/map/doc/static.keys.md

 @function can.Map.keys keys
 @parent can.Map.static 0

-@description Iterate over the keys of a Map.
+@description Returns an array of the map's keys.

 @signature `can.Map.keys(map)`
 @param {can.Map} map the `can.Map` to get the keys from